Liz Truss plunged into deeper turmoil after Suella Braverman leaves as Britain's Home Secretary - KESQ

 Grant Shapps was appointed as Braverman’s replacement in the Home Office, Downing Street tweeted Wednesday.

-The lawmaker was transport secretary under former Prime Minister Boris Johnson, and said earlier this week, during a podcast recording with comedian Matt Forde, that Truss had a “Mount Everest to climb” to remain in power, according to PA Media.
+The lawmaker, who was transport secretary under former Prime Minister Boris Johnson, recently questioned Truss’s longevity earlier this week during a podcast recording with comedian Matt Forde, saying that Truss had a “Mount Everest to climb” to remain in power, according to PA Media.

 “What she needs to do is like threading the eye of a needle with the lights off,” Shapps said.